 You may want to hold out as long as possible before turning on that a/c system.
 Not only does it increase your carbon footprint and your electric bill, air conditioners can sometimes aggravate health problems.
 However, keeping it cool while you sleep has been scientifically proven to give you better rest.
 If you’re going to splurge, this is the place to do it.

 Not everyone has central air, so if you can, consider getting a smaller window unit.
 Still not convinced?
 There are more options for optimizing your bedroom and chilling out in bed without using the air conditioning.

 If you don’t have a fan, get one.
 Try a box fan to blow air out of the room and adjust ceiling fans so the blades are counter-clockwise to pull hot air up.

 You can also use natural air flow to supplement an air conditioner so you’re not using it as much.
+Get a fan in your bedroom and use it at the same time as your a/c.
 Though they don’t actually cool down a room, the moving air will evaporate sweat from your skin – the more evaporation, the cooler you feel.
 Many older houses have attic fans to vent hot air out, and you can use your bathroom fans to help do the same thing (especially after your steamy showers).